gliucode/java-deep-learning/README.md

 It covers the basics like layers, activations, optimizers, and loss functions in a way that's easy to read and modify.

-Hopefully, whether you're learning for the first time or building your library, dubious-net helps you see what's happening inside deep learning models.
+Hopefully, whether you're learning for the first time or building your library, dubious-dl can help you in some way.